-Offered fall Semester.
-Three hours of lecture and application and four hours of practicum a week.
+Offered summer semester.
+Three hours of lecture and application a week.
 Fee: \$90.00.
+Criminal Background Check Fee: \$65.00.

 This course is designed to refine basic clinical and patient care skills as well as develop more advanced skills to assist in the ambulatory care setting.
-Topics include demonstrating emergency procedures and emergency preparedness, performing electrocardiography and spirometry, preparing patients for diagnostic imaging and colon procedures, and identifying physical agents that promote healing.
-In addition, performing mathematics and dosage calculations, administering non-parenteral and parenteral medications, and selecting parenteral equipment and supplies will be discussed.
+Topics include demonstrating emergency procedures and emergency preparedness, performing mathematics and dosage calculations, administering non-parenteral and parenteral medications, and selecting parenteral equipment and supplies.